 Well-being and psychological symptoms ranging from poor quality of sleep to anxiety and depression are also widely reported.
 Faced with the prospect of a lifetime dependency on dialysis, financial burden and changing role in family and at work, many patients as well as patients’ families find it hard to cope without social, psychological and spiritual support.
 In short, the need for symptom control among kidney failure patients is large and diverse, and often cannot be addressed adequately by curative treatment.
 Palliative treatment is designed to fill in the gap.

-5. Aspects of Palliative Care in Kidney Failure Cases
+5. Aspects of Palliative Treatment in Kidney Failure Care

 5.1.
 Manage pain and other symptoms and complications

 Since palliative care focuses on reducing the patient’s suffering, management of pain is a cornerstone of this practice.
 Over 70% of kidney failure patients are reported to experience pain, often related to bone deterioration as a result of an imbalance in the levels of calcium and other minerals.
 Having access to a palliative care plan, the patient can expect that their pain will be addressed with appropriate medication and therapy.
 Other symptoms such as fatigue, breathlessness